malc-u/petes-plumbing/README.md

 ## Testing

 ## Deployment
+This project was developed using the Visual Studio Code IDE, committed to Git and pushed to GitHub.

 Deploying this page from GitHub repository to GitHub Pages was acheived by following these steps:
 1. Logging into GitHub